tkernell/hawkdovebet/README.md

 # hawkDoveBet

 This is a betting contract where two individuals bet on some future outcome.
 They must each deposit a `stakeAmount` and a `betAmount`.
-Once the outcome has occured, the individuals each report whether they won or lost the bet.
-If one reports a win and the other reports a loss, the winner receives both individuals' bet amounts as well as the winner's refunded stake amount.
+Once the outcome has occured, the individuals each report whether they won or lost the bet, `iWin` or `iLose`.
+If one reports a win and the other reports a loss, the winner receives both individuals' `betAmount`'s as well as the winner's refunded `stakeAmount`.
 If both individuals report a loss, then they each get to withdraw all of their respective funds.
 If both players report a win, however, all funds are burned.

 ### Rationale